jennyarizona2/elastic-setup/multi-node/minio_docs.md

     * Replace my_bucket with the name of the bucket you want to use for storing snapshots.
     * Replace REGION_NAME with the region you obtained from MinIO.
     * Replace Client_Name (in our case we used "default" as the client name).
-    * the default protocol is "https" so "protocol" can be omitted if "https".
+    * The default protocol is "https" so "protocol" can be omitted if "https".